 It is natural that the wide variety of beauty product on the market generates doubts when you shop.
 Serums have emerged to dispute space in toilet bags with other skin products, provoking a series of questions about their properties.

-With an aqueous texture and different purposes, many people are confused about the right time and the most suitable age at which to use them and whether they function as a substitute for some other item in the beauty routine.
+With an aqueous texture and different purposes, many people are confused about the right time and the most suitable age which to use them and whether they function as a substitute for some other item in the beauty routine.
 To put an end to these and other questions, the following guide proves that serums are here to stay.

 Serum: what is it?

-With a very light and fluid liquid consistency, serum might seem like a gel, but its texture is rather different.
+With a very light and fluid liquid consistency, serum might look like a gel, but its texture is rather different.
 It may be said that it seems more like that of water.
 Developed for any type of skin, the product leaves the skin dry after it is applied and contains a high concentration of strong and effective active ingredients.
-Its characteristics permit the fluid to penetrate to the deepest layers of the skin, offering faster results.
+Its characteristics allow the fluid to penetrate to the deepest layers of the skin, offering faster results.

-Serum x cream: what is the difference?
+Serum x Cream: what is the difference?

-Whereas creams, having greater consistency and body, are replete with properties that provide hydration, with more diluted active ingredients.
+The creams, having greater consistency and body, are replete with properties that provide hydration, with more diluted active ingredients.
 For this reason, some people opt to use the two products, applying the serum first and then the cream, with each one exercising a different function.

 How and when to invest in a serum?

 The choice depends on what you are looking for in a skin product.
-Many serums are rich in antioxidants, such as vitamin C and vitamin E, which are great allies in preventing ageing of the skin, leaving it healthy looking and fresh and protecting it from the free radicals caused by the sun or pollution.
+Many serums are rich in antioxidants, such as vitamin C and vitamin E, which are great allies in preventing aging of the skin, leaving it healthy looking and fresh and protecting it from the free radicals caused by the sun or pollution.

 Glycolic or retinoic acid are common in these products.
-Recommended for people who want to treat acne or ageing, they stimulate the production of collagen and cellular renovation.
+Recommended for people who want to treat acne or aging, they stimulate the production of collagen and cellular renovation.
 Additionally, they help control oiliness and even the skin out, decreasing the occurrence of spots.

-For this reason, this cosmetic is recommended more for people with oily skin or acne.
+For this reason, this cosmetic is more recommended for people with oily skin or acne.
 Mature skin, which tends to be drier, can also benefit greatly from serum, especially when used in conjunction with creams, which keep the skin hydrated for longer.